dbt-opiner/dbt-opiner/README.md

 The `_eval` method will receive a file handler to lint.
 Familiarize with these file handlers in the [source code](https://github.com/dbt-opiner/dbt-opiner/blob/main/dbt_opiner/file_handlers.py).
 In general, the file handlers contain the file raw content, dbt node(s) with manifest metadata, and the parent dbt project to which it belong.
 All these are useful to create and evaluate opinions.

 The custom opinion can use the configuration set in the `.dbt-opiner.yaml` file.
 The config dictionary is injected when the class is instantiated.
-To access it, define a `__init__` method with a `config` parameter (see for example [[this](https://github.com/dbt-opiner/dbt-opiner/blob/main/dbt_opiner/opinions/O002_model_description_must_have_keywords.py)])
+To access it, define a `__init__` method with a `config` parameter (see for example [this](https://github.com/dbt-opiner/dbt-opiner/blob/main/dbt_opiner/opinions/O002_model_description_must_have_keywords.py)])

 All the configurations for [ignoring opinions (noqa)](#ignoring-opinions-noqa) will also apply to the custom opinions.
 Make sure you don't create conflicting opinion codes.
-As a best practice, use a prefix for the opinion codes that are specific to your organization (e.g. `C001`).
+As a best practice, use a prefix for the opinion code specific to your organization (e.g. `C001`).

 We use `loguru` for logging.
 We encourage to use the same for the custom opinions.
 See how to use it, [here](https://github.com/Delgan/loguru).